 When using traditional Chromakey software you can’t use a white background as a green screen.
 This is because the software would use white to decide what part of the image should be removed and replaced with a virtual background.

-The trouble with using a white background is that there no useful color (chroma) information for the software to use, since technically white is not a single color but a mix of all colors.
+The trouble with using a white background is that there is no useful color (chroma) information for the software to use, since technically white is not a single color but a mix of all colors.

 When using the Virtual Background option in Zoom, you can make the effect too a lot more natural by using a green screen.